MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/okr.md

 **Step 3: Launch:** Each organization launches initiatives differently.
 Maintain a strong communication plan, and build the OKR calibration and celebration process into your operating model.

-**Step 4: Drive:** To maintain rigor and focus, make sure that you are sharing outcomes and results across the organization.
+**Step 4: Drive:** To maintain rigor and focus, make sure that you're sharing outcomes and results across the organization.
 This will help your teams to adopt a habit of using OKRs.

 **Step 5: Improve:** Continue to improve, revisit, and rethink how to connect further across the organization.
 OKRs in spreadsheets can be useful, but an organization can benefit most from everyone participating to meet objectives and gaining insights from the aligned data.